wwlorey/one-time-pad/README.md

 # Programming assignment 2 (pa02) -- Binary One Time Pad

+Binary XOR operations are all over modern crypto, and this is a fun version of "perfect" crypto using this method.
 You are making a binary one-time-pad program, which has two parts:

 1. A python3 script named and executed as follows `$ python3 bin_otp_key_gen.py keyfile.sec` should output a utf-8 unix delimited text file of 500 numbered OTP keys, 1-per-line, with each key 2048 characters (bits) long.